ruwalln/KnowledgeBase/Powershell.md

 ```

-To modify the current Settings of stored settings in the $Profile var you are able to set new values to a hashtable called $PSReadLineOptions.
+To modify the current Settings of stored settings in the $Profile var you are able to set new values to a hashtable called $PSReadLineOptions

 ```
 # set multible colors using one command